spring-media/red-sourcepoint-cmp/src/vendor-mapping/README.md

 # Static Vendor Mapping Package

-As long as Sourcepoint provides no API for getting relationships between vendors and purposes, we need to have some kind of static mapping between these two entities.
+As long as Sourcepoint doesn't provides an API for getting relationships between vendors and purposes, we need to have some kind of static mapping between these two entities.

 ## API